Alyeko/automate-csv/README.md

 # automate-csv
-Python code to automate the (mundane) task of editing coordinates stored in a csv before being uploaded unto a spatial database.
+Python code to automate the (mundane) task of editing coordinates stored as csvs before being uploaded unto a spatial database.

 One function which:
 1. Takes filepath as argument